bespoke-silicon-group/bsg_manycore/README.md

 the VERILATOR variable in machines/Makefile.verilator).

-On CentOS, you may need to use a modern GCC installation with `scl enable devtoolset-8 -- bash` or by putting `source scl_source enable devtoolset-8` in your .basrhc.
+On CentOS, you may need to use a modern GCC installation with `scl enable devtoolset-8 -- bash` or by putting `source scl_source enable devtoolset-8` in your .bashrc.

 ## Surelog (Beta Support)